s-ccs/pyedfread/Readme.md

 If you have an EDF file with "standard" meta data (e.g. key and value are seperated by a blank) you can call

-	$> python edf.py SUB001.EDF sub001.hdf
+	$> read_edf SUB001.EDF sub001.hdf

 The .hdf file is a valid hdf5 file that can be read into matlab.
+But you can simplify the HDF format a bit by passing -e to read_edf

+Run 'read_edf -h' for some help.

 Matlab